Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** A basic item or product that is bought and sold.
 **Sentence:** Rice is one of the most important commodities in many developing countries.
 **Conversation:**
-A – What crops are most in demand in your country?
+A – What crops are most in demand in your country
 B – Rice and wheat are the most valuable commodities here.

 ---